PRIME: Prioritizing Interpretability in Failure Mode Extraction: Extracting Failure Modes by Conditioning on Human-understandable Tags

 \textbf{How to obtain failure modes.} We generally use \textit{Exhaustive Search} to obtain failure modes.
 In exhaustive search, we systematically evaluate various combinations of tags to identify failure modes, employing a brute-force approach that covers all possible combinations of tags up to $l$ ones.
 More precisely, we consider all subsets $S_c \subseteq T_c$ such that $|S_c| \leq l$ and evaluate the model's performance on $I_{S_c}$.
 As mentioned above, we detect $S_c$ as a failure mode if (1) $|I_{S_c}| \geq s$, (2) model's accuracy over $I_{S_c}$ is at most $A_c - a$, and (3) $S_c$ is minimal, i.e., for all $t \in S_c$, $A_{S_c \setminus t} \geq A_{S_c} + b_{|S_c|}$.
 It is worth noting that the final output of the method is all sets $I_{S_c}$ that satisfy those conditions and \textbf{description} for this group consist of \textbf{class name ($c$)} and \textbf{all tags in $S_c$}.

 We note that the aforementioned method runs with a complexity of $O\left(|T_c|^l |\Dtrain|\right)$.
 However, $l$ is generally small, i.e., for a failure mode to be generalizable, we mainly consider cases where $l \leq 4$.
 Furthermore, in our experiments over different datasets $|T_c| \approx 100$, thus, the exhaustive search is relatively efficient.
 For instance, running exhaustive search ($l=4, s=30, a=30\%$) on Living17 dataset having $17$ classes with $88400$ images results in obtaining $132$ failure modes within a time frame of under $5$ minutes.
-We refer to Appendix~\ref{sec:greedy} for more efficient algorithms.
+We refer to Appendix~\ref{sec:greedy} for more efficient algorithms and Appendix~\ref{app:hyperparams} for more detailed explanation of \method{}'s hyperparameters.

 \textbf{Experiments and Comparison to Existing Work.} We run experiments on models trained on Living17, NonLiving26, Entity13 \citep{santurkar2020breeds}, Waterbirds \citep{waterbirds}, and CelebA \citep{liu2015faceattributes} (for age classification).
 We refer to Appendix~\ref{sec:app-training} for model training details and the different hyperparameters we used for failure mode detection.
 We refer to Appendix~\ref{app:details} for the full results of our method on different datasets.
 We engage two of the most recent failure mode detection approaches DOMINO\citep{eyuboglu2022domino} and Distilling Failure Directions\citep{jain2022distilling} as strong baselines and compare our approach with them.